 Flavoured wax: Milk, chocolate, aloe vera — costlier but advised for sensitive skin.

 Homemade: Made by heating honey, sugar, lemon juice, also a great option for sensitive skin.

 Hand cleaning process (should be done on the day of mehendi just before the mehendi application):

 Wash your hands with soap and water before you apply henna.
 You can also use alcohol based lotion if your skin is oily, and to get the dark colour on your hands you can apply mehendi oil as well.

-However, in united states, the Food and Drug Administration (FDA) don’t recommend henna to be used directly on the skin.
-If you had allergic reaction to henna avoid it totally.
-We also recommend that you can also do a patch test before applying it on your skin.
+However, in many countries in the western world, their Food and Drug Administration (FDA) don’t recommend henna to be used directly on the skin.
+If you had an allergic reaction to henna avoid it totally.
+We also recommend that you can also do a patch test before applying it to your skin.